 Dimon has been among the most vocal bankers in challenging stricter regulation as lawmakers seek to prevent a repeat of the credit crisis that led to bailouts of some of the largest financial firms.
 The CEO publicly asked Federal Reserve Chairman Ben S. Bernanke last year if he “has a fear like I do” that overzealous regulation will hinder an economic recovery.

-The timing of New York-based JPMorgan’s blunders (JPM) “plays right into the hands of a bunch of pundits” who are pushing for tighter oversight, Dimon said on May 10, when he announced the trading loss.
+The timing of New York-based JPMorgan’s blunders (JPM:US) “plays right into the hands of a bunch of pundits” who are pushing for tighter oversight, Dimon said on May 10, when he announced the trading loss.

 Five U.S. regulators are preparing to complete the so- called Volcker rule ban on proprietary trading and limits on investments in private equity and hedge funds.
 The rule, named for former Fed Chairman Paul Volcker, is intended to reduce risky trading by banks with federally insured deposits and access to the central bank’s discount window.